5 Supplements for Insulin Resistance

 What makes berberine really interesting is its ability to improve insulin sensitivity and blood sugar control, even more efficiently than many pharmaceutical compounds for such purposes!

-Berberine has similar mechanism to chromium (AMPK increase), and they work perfectly together in a stack-like fashion.
+Berberine has a similar mechanism to chromium (AMPK increase), and they work perfectly together in a stack-like fashion.